 To get started, sign in to the Power BI service.
 If you haven’t signed up, you can do so for free.

 In My workspace, select New > Upload a file.

 Select Excel > Browse this device, and browse to where you saved the Financial Sample Excel file.
 Then select Open.

-Now you have a Financial Sample dataset.
+Now you have a Financial Sample semantic model.
 Power BI also automatically created a blank dashboard.
 If you don't see the dashboard, refresh your browser.

 You want to create a report.
 While still in My workspace, select New > Report.

-Select Pick a published dataset.
-Then in the Data hub dialogue box, choose your Financial Sample dataset > Auto-create report.
+Select Pick a published semantic model.
+Then in the Data hub dialogue box, choose your Financial Sample semantic model > Auto-create report.

 Build your report